SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/02-logging-in.md

 # Logging in

+Before we can log in to Supercomputing Wales, we need to set a password.
+The Supercomputing Wales clusters use a separate password database to the four partner institutions, so the password must be set separately from (and should be different to) your institutional login.
+To do this visit [MySCW][myscw], log in with your institutional credentials, and use the "Reset SCW Password" link in the left sidebar.

-Your username is your institutional ID prefixed by `a.` for Aberystwyth users, `b.` for Bangor users, `c.` for Cardiff users and `s.` for Swansea users.
+While you are visiting the MySCW dashboard, take a note of your Supercomputing Wales username.
+Your username is usually your institutional ID prefixed by `a.` for Aberystwyth users, `b.` for Bangor users, `c.` for Cardiff users, and `s.` for Swansea users.
+(Occasionally the part of the username after the `.` will vary from this pattern, but the prefix should always match this.)
 External collaborators will have a username beginning with `x.`.

 Aberystwyth and Swansea users (and their external collaborators) should log in to the Swansea Sunbird system by typing: